 The Ringwood small-bore rifle and pistol association is a small, friendly small-bore target rifle shooting club.
 We offer facilities for rim-fire shooting from the prone position, and have recently added bench rest to our portfolio.

-We have our own indoor 25 yard range, with six firing points, one of which may be used for bench rest.
+We have our own indoor 25 yard range, with six firing points, all of which may be used for bench rest, standing and kneeling.
 The club room and firing point are both well lit by new LED lights, and are heated to a comfortable level in winter months.
 The entrance, club room and range are all monitored by a modern CCTV system, for the purposes of security and range safety.

 The range entrance and all facilities are at ground level and should permit assisted wheelchair access, but please note that there is a small step at the range entrance, that doors are of standard width and there are currently no specific disabled-friendly facilities.